-- 9.8 The planning system is increasingly being brought to the attention of Members with a view to their full involvement in the production of local development documents.
-This is being encouraged by the use of Seminars, regular reports to the Regeneration Services Committee and Council and a 6 weekly meeting with the Leader of the Council and other committee chairs. - 9.9 Decisions at key stages during the preparation of all the Local Development Documents (including and prepared jointly by the five Tees Valley Authorities) will be made by the Regeneration Services Committee and ratified by full Council.
+- 9.8 The planning system fully involves Members in the production of local development documents.
+Reports on planning documents are taken to the Regeneration Services Committee and Council as necessary and there are regular meetings with the Leader of the Council and other committee chairs. - 9.9 Decisions at key stages during the preparation of all the Local Development Documents (including and prepared jointly by the five Tees Valley Authorities) will be made by the Regeneration Services Committee and ratified by full Council.